Contributing Writer

 Heather loaded her Sprinter van and jetted across the country to the bitterly cold north of Minnesota.
 The weather was much different in the Gopher State, as unseasonable rain, followed by torrential ice, greeted them, giving these jackets a run for their money in sub-freezing rain, sleet, and slush as well.

-Later this winter season, these jackets were put to the test on more winter road trips from Marble, Colorado to Southern California and back, twice, with a stop in snowy Moab.
+Later last winter, these jackets were put to the test on more winter road trips from Marble, Colorado to Southern California and back, twice, with a stop in snowy Moab.
 Southern California was in the midst of their storm of the winter, allowing us to further test the jackets’ waterproofing.
 Several of these jackets also ventured to Jackson, Wyoming, for further testing in colder climates with a group of women testers from the adventure community, ILLA.
 These jackets have accompanied us on snowmobiling trips, days and nights around town, while hiking, snowboarding, and skiing, on jaunts to natural hot springs, and more.
-This guide has been updated as our testing continues to reflect new coat winners and additional findings, and we will continue to do so with the latest and greatest winter jackets for women as they hit the market.

 Rab Valience

 The Rab Valiance has a surprising amount of movement for a thigh-length parka.
-Photo: Heather Hendricks/The Inertia
+Photo: Heather Hendricks//The Inertia

 Women’s Winter Jackets Buyer’s Guide

 This Women’s Winter Jackets Buyer’s Guide is the result of putting numerous winter jackets through a gauntlet of tests.
-These tests helped us determinine warmth, water resistance, wind resistance, breathability, durability, and notable features, among other criteria for our review.
+These tests helped us determine warmth, water resistance, wind resistance, breathability, durability, and notable features, among other criteria for our review.

 Testers use the jackets in real-world conditions, such as commuting, running errands, shoveling snow, snowboarding, hiking, ice skating, and much more, to determine how each jacket performs in different situations.
-We took this information into account in determining our rankings, and giving you our recommendations on which jackets will keep you the warmest and driest during winter weather and for what activities they excel.
+We took this information into account in determining our rankings and giving you our recommendations on which jackets will keep you the warmest and driest during winter weather and for what activities they excel.

 Warmth